Anmolkini/MyRepo-1/README.md

-7. The user can now use the Sign-in link, Username, and Password to login to the AWS Environment in the same vm.
+Step 3:	The user can now use the Sign-in link, Username, and Password to login to the AWS Environment in the same vm.

 ![image](https://user-images.githubusercontent.com/85232046/126780852-648e8f2e-d3e3-4494-af15-a526e6f947f9.png)